-Benign Paroxysmal Positional Vertigo (BPPV) is a condition of the inner ear characterised by sudden, brief, and intense dizziness.
+Benign Paroxysmal Positional Vertigo (BPPV) is a mechanical condition of the inner ear characterised by a sudden, brief, and intense spinning sensation and dizziness.

 BPPV is a condition which usually causes the symptom of vertigo for short periods of time.

-It is benign, meaning it is not serious or life threatening, occurs in short episodes usually lasting 10 – 30 seconds (paroxysmal) and it is correlated to a change in head position (positional).
+It is benign, meaning it is not serious sinister or life threatening, occurs suddenly (paroxysmal) in short episodes usually lasting 10 – 30 seconds, (paroxysmal) and it is correlated to a change in head position (positional) in relation to gravity.

 Common triggers for BPPV include:

 BPPV occurs when the microscopic fragments (otoconia) made up of calcium carbonate crystals that float in the fluid within the middle ear have dislodged from the lining of the labyrinth within the vestibule.
 If these fragments remain in the vestibule there is no problem.
 The problem occurs if a fragment gets into one of the three semi-circular canals.

 The semi-circular canals (anterior, horizontal and posterior) are at right angles to each other and sense movements of your head: up/down, left/right, forward/back.
 They assist to control your balance and awareness in space.

 The posterior canal is the most common canal that is affected.
 When your head is still, the dislodged fragment sits at the bottom of the canal.
 When the head moves the fragment moves within the fluid.
 This then bombards signals to the vestibular nerve which conflicts with normal messages from the good ear.
 The brain gets confused as to where it thinks you are in space and causes an intense rush of vertigo.